shishironly/Portfolio/README.md

 # Portfolio
-This is a personal portfolio project
+This is a personal portfolio repo